Prevention of Food Allergies - Can food allergies be prevented?

 and cow’s milk during pregnancy compared to the group that did not avoid anything.

-Conclusion: there is no evidence that diet restriction during pregnancy helps prevent allergic disorders
+Conclusion: there is no evidence that diet restriction during pregnancy helps prevent allergic disorders including food

 Breast Feeding or Formula -- What is Best?